Mali: Independence and Keïta regime

+Keïta oversaw the nationalisation of various sectors of the economy to help the development of Mali as a socialist state.
+To further control the economy and the development of industrialisation, Keïta created state-owned enterprises.
+These enterprises spanned across different industries including textiles, food processing, tobacco, cotton, and radio manufacturing.
+On 19 November 1968, following progressive economic decline, the Keïta regime was overthrown in a bloodless military coup led by Moussa Traoré, a day which is now commemorated as Liberation Day.

-Moussa Traoré regime
+Traoré regime, 1968-1991

 The subsequent military-led regime, with Traoré as president, attempted to reform the economy.
 His efforts were frustrated by political turmoil and a devastating drought from 1968 to 1974, in which famine killed thousands of people.
 The Traoré regime faced student unrest beginning in the late 1970s and three coup attempts.
 The Traoré regime repressed all dissenters until the late 1980s.